Tequatrovirus: Life cycle

 Viral replication is cytoplasmic.
 The virus attaches to the host cell using its terminal fibers, and uses viral exolysin to degrade the cell wall enough to eject the viral DNA into the host cytoplasm via contraction of its tail sheath.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by lysis, and holin/endolysin/spanin proteins.
 Once the viral genes have been replicated, the procapsid is assembled and packed.
 The tail is then assembled and the mature virions are released via lysis.
 Gram-negative bacteria serve as the natural host.
 Transmission routes are passive diffusion.

 History

 The ICTV's first report (1971) included the genus T-even phages, unassigned to an order, family, or subfamily.
 The genus was renamed in 1976 to T-even phage group, moved into the newly created family Myoviridae in 1981.
 In 1993, it was renamed again to T4-like phages, and was moved into the newly created order Caudovirales in 1998.
 The next year (1999), it was renamed to T4-like viruses.
 Once more, the genus was moved into the newly created subfamily Tevenvirinae in 2010-11, renamed to T4likevirus in 2012, and renamed again to T4virus in 2015.
-The proposals before 1993, and from 1998 are unavailable online.
-The other proposals are available here: 1993, 1999, 2010, 2012.
+In 2021, the subfamily Tevenvirinae was moved to the new family Straboviridae.